 A particular chemical seems to play a special role in our tendency to believe in the supernatural.
 If you are plentifully supplied with this chemical, you are likely to be a believer as a result.
 If your system provides less of the chemical, your inclination to believe drops proportionately:

 All forms of belief may be tied to dopamine.
 Our beliefs trigger warm flows of dopamine, while challenges to our beliefs shut off the flow.
 When we consider ideas that we embrace, we receive the reinforcement of a feel-good chemical and we see little or no reason to question either these pleasant ideas or the pleasant sensations they produce.
-But when we are confronted by ideas that we dislike, we may feel compelled to think hard — we go through the difficult process of reasoning and analyzing, looking for weaknesses in the challenge to our beliefs.
+But when we are confronted by ideas that we dislike, we may feel compelled to think hard — we go through the difficult process of reasoning and analyzing, looking for weaknesses in views that challenge our beliefs.
 We hardly ever look for similar weaknesses in our own cherished views.

 An article in the NEW YORK TIMES explores the ways we typically operate when espousing and defending our beliefs, even those that are wholly mundane:

 The TIMES article did not extend its argument to supernatural beliefs, but we can do so easily.
-Anthroposophists, I would suggest, often behave like true-believing advocates of political opinions.
+Anthroposophists, I would suggest, often behave like true-believing advocates of political positions.
 They do not reason so much as rationalize; they stick with what feels good to them, regardless of evidence or logic to the contrary.

 The role played by dopamine adds a second layer to this.
 Steiner's position is not only illogical, it is irrational — that is, it is rooted in emotion.
 Essentially, he and his followers say: Your mood is what counts.
 Don't think, feel.
 This is what they mean by having heartfelt thoughts, experienced thoughts, living thoughts.
 But the problem is that such “thoughts” are not really thoughts at all.
 They are emotionally charged affirmations of attitudes and beliefs that produce a flood of good feeling — that is, the flow of dopamine.

 The "thinking" advocated in Anthroposophy is not the active, difficult use of the brain.
 Steiner denied that the brain has anything to do with the acquisition of truth.

-Note that these "thoughts" do not come out of your own brain; they are not ideas that you think of yourself; they are prepackaged ideas that are planted in you before birth.
-You find and accept them through clairvoyance or intuition, using second sight to gaze within.
+Note that these "thoughts" do not come out of our own brains; they are not ideas that we ourselves think up; they are prepackaged ideas that are planted in us before birth.
+We find and accept them through clairvoyance or intuition, using second sight to gaze within.
 This is meditation, or feeling deeply; it is not rational thought, which is so damaging, according to Steiner.

 We all want happiness, we all want to feel warm and certain.
-But the only real certainty comes from truth, which we must find with our minds.
+But the only real certainty comes from rational truth, which we must find with our minds.
 Fantasies — ideas or beliefs that we cannot justify on the basis of real knowledge and reasoning — provide only the illusion of certainty: They provide a chemical bath that sure feels good but that has no real ideational content.

 — Roger Rawlings